 Unlike many other dog breeds, Yorkshire Terriers will need more frequent baths in order to keep their human-like hair clean and shiny.
 So, you should be bathing your Yorkshire Terrier once every two weeks.

-As for which shampoo you should use on your Yorkshire Terrier, Burt’s Bees Dog Shampoo is one of the best shampoos you can get.
-It use a formula that is designed to ensure that your Yorkshire Terrier’s human-like hair is smooth and silky.
+As for which shampoo you should use on your Yorkshire Terrier, the Buddy Wash Dog Shampoo and Conditioner is one of the best shampoos you can get.

 Now, rinse your Yorkshire Terrier with water and check to make sure no shampoo is lingering within the hair.
 Proceed to dry your dog with a bathing towel.
 You want your Yorkshire Terrier to be dry, but still damp because you will need to brush him/her again.